- Classic low sulphidation epithermal vein system which has numerous small old workings located in Sinaloa State

-The vein system comprised of numerous veins, with individual veins currently traced over strike lengths of up to two (2) kilometers.
+Extensive mapping and sampling work has been carried out by the Company in 2018 and 2019.
+The vein system comprised of numerous veins with many of the individual veins traced over strike lengths of up to two (2) kilometers.
 Veins vary in width from 0.5 to 15 meters at surface.
-Extensive mapping and sampling work has been carried out by the Company in 2018 and 2019 have on the six (6) known principal veins.
-Sampling of these veins in preparation for the initial drill program returned up to 7.2 gpt gold and 3,770 gpt silver in grab samples and up to 8.2 gpt gold including 583 gpt silver over a 1.1-meter chip sample.
+Sampling in preparation for the initial drill program returned up to 7.2 gpt gold and 3,770 gpt silver in grab samples and up to 8.2 gpt gold including 583 gpt silver over a 1.1-meter chip sample.

 2020 DRILL PROGRAM

 The objective of the first phase drill program totaling 4,153 meters over 40 drill holes was to test each of the known vein structures to determine grade, continuity potential and build a prioritized inventory of veins.
 The Program successfully verified the existence and continuity of mineralized gold and silver veins at the project, where there is no evidence of modern exploration.
 Results demonstrate several areas having potential to host high grade deposits that will be the focus of follow up drilling.